dbpedia/RDF2text-GAN/README.md

 # GSoC-2020
-## RDF - to - text generator, using GANs and reinforcement learning.
+## RDF - to - text generator, using a transformer based GAN.
 For Google summer of code 2020.

 This folder contains the final code of the Google Summer of Code program.